 - Fraternity or Sorority Membership

-For fraternity or sorority members, approval to live off campus is contingent upon their organization filling their house or hall suite to capacity, as well as providing six alternates to live in on-campus accommodations.
+For fraternity or sorority members, approval to live off campus is contingent upon their organization filling their chapter housing to capacity, as well as providing six alternates to live in on-campus accommodations.
 A complete list must be submitted to Housing Services before members of these organizations will receive final approval to live off campus.
 This list is due to Housing Services in March.
 Students who terminate their membership in a Greek-letter organization are required to reside on campus and will not be considered eligible for off-campus housing.

 How to Apply